JurianArie/hangman/README.md

 * Random

-And with display two display options:
+And with display various progress options:
 * Classic
 * Classic pay to win